 As mentioned, there are multiple types of livestream shopping experiences you can create, and different platforms tend to focus on different types.

-Live, one-to-one shopping calls that are accessed on demand can be supported by platforms like GhostRetail.
-We offer a white label solution that any brand can add to their site with minimal IT lift, leveraging their existing ecommerce tech stack.
+Live, one-to-one shopping calls that are accessed on demand or by appointment can be supported by platforms like GhostRetail.
+We offer a white label live personal shopping solution that any brand can add to their site with minimal IT lift, leveraging their existing ecommerce tech stack.

 Finally, there are social live shopping apps.
 These are platforms where there's an entire social community built around the shopping economy.
-On Meta platforms like Instagram, obviously users are there for the social media first, and may attend an Instagram Live shopping event second (it's worth noting that Meta discontinued Facebook Live shopping through Facebook Shops in fall 2022).
+On Meta platforms like Instagram, obviously users are there for the social media first, and may attend an Instagram Live shopping event second (it's worth noting that Meta discontinued Facebook Live shopping through Facebook Shops in fall 2022, and Instagram Live Shopping in Spring 2023).
 But other platforms, like NTWRK or Popshop Live, are built with live shopping at their core.

 Obviously there are benefits for merchants who offer live shopping.
 But there are also perks for shoppers too.
 Below are some of the top reasons why customers using live shopping channels are coming back again and again.